umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 Now, the `DaVinci` will be available at `$HOME/build/DaVinciDev_{{ davinci_ver }}`.

+### Configure `ganga`

+`ganga` is a command-line interface for LHCb GRID.
+We need to configure ganga job output directory.
+On `lxplus`:

+1. Run `ganga` once.
+This should create a `.gangarc` in `$HOME`.
+2. Locate `gangadir` option, point it to some directory that is large enough.
+   The user's EOS directory should do.

 ## Submitting a job with `ganga`

-`ganga` is a command-line interface for LHCb GRID.

 For this repo, there is a **central** `ganga` job submitter that should handle **all** job submissions for **all** reconstruction scripts in **all** folders.